Pick a markdown and code style:

 Generating Abstract Syntax Trees

-The first versions of the grammar computed numerical values directly, but more generally parsers create AST structures.
+The first versions of the grammar computed numerical values directly, but more generally, parsers create AST structures.

 # calc2.grammar